Active vs Inactive Ingredients in Skincare

 The Difference Between Active vs. Inactive Functional Ingredients in Skincare Formulations

-Following on from the previous blog about"How To Read and Understand Skincare Ingredient Lists / INCIs"we are going to do a deeper dive into the different types ingredients that you find on your INCI.
+Following on from a previous blog about "How To Read and Understand Skincare Ingredient Lists / INCIs" we are going to do a deeper dive into the different types of ingredients that you find on your INCI.

 In today's blog we're exploring the difference between 'active' ingredients and "inactive" (functional) ingredients on your skincare ingredient list (INCI) so that you can know more about the science behind your favourite products and how they fit and work together in a formulation.

-We debunk some skincare and ingredient myths, explain the fascinating science of Rheology and list out some examples of active and "inactive ingredients used in skincare and cosmetics.
+We debunk some skincare and ingredient myths, explain the fascinating science of Rheology, explore why the idea of "fillers" in skincare is a myth, and list out some examples of active and "inactive" ingredients used in skincare and cosmetics.

 *** There is also a sample Retinal & Peptide serum formulation at the end if you want to see what this looks like.